sharktrexer/link-reaper/README.md

 ## Terminal
 ```
-// Checks all links and tracks what links should be modified/deleted
+// Checks all markdown links in files and deletes zombies, replaces ghosts,
+   and applies those changes to the files.
-link-reaper collect [file(s)] [options]
+link-reaper reap [file(s)] [options]
   -f, -files                       Name of files to check, separated by commas
   -i, -ignore [codes]              Status codes to ignore, separated by commas
-      -ignore-copy                 Ignore duplicate links
+      -ignore-copy                 Ignore duplicate links, otherwise subsequent dupes are removed
-      -ignore-messenger            Ignore redirect links
+      -ignore-ghosts               Ignore redirect links, otherwise are replaced by the appropriate
+                                   new url
       -ignore-specific [urls]      Ignore links that match inputted link, separated by commas

-// Applies all changes from the 'collect' command
-link-reaper reap [options]
-  default:                         Applies all changes from 'collect' command to the checked file(s)
-                                   by overwriting them
-  -show-afterlife                  Creates an afterlife-filename.md for each checked file that only contains
+  -s, -show-afterlife              Creates an afterlife-filename.md for each checked file that only contains
-                                   the zombie links
+                                   the reaped links
-  override default:
-  -merciful                        Creates a purgatory-filename.md for each checked file that contains
+  -m, -merciful                    Creates a purgatory-filename.md for each checked file that contains
-                                   applied changes, if you want to manually compare to the original file(s)
+                                   applied changes, if you want to manually compare to the original file(s).
+                                   Otherwise, changes are applied directly to the files.
+  -g, -guide [list_file]           Instead of checking every link in the provided file, only the markdown
+                                   links provided in the list_file are reviewed for reaping.
+Above options will still apply.
+The purgatory-filename from 'merciful' could be used as a guide for example.
+If multiple guides are provided, they must be comma separated, and will correspond to only one of the inputted -f files.
 ```

 ## Examples